hegemonic/catharsis/README.md

 ## Changelog ##

++ 0.3.1 (March 2013): Type expressions that begin with a reserved word, such as `integer`, are now parsed correctly.
 + 0.3.0 (March 2013):
     + The `parse()` and `stringify()` methods are now synchronous, and the `parseSync()` and `stringifySync()` methods have been removed. **Note**: This change is not backwards-compatible